-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 See the number of referring domains, the number of backlinks, the domain and URL rating, and its Ahrefs Rank, a domain’s position in Ahrefs’s list of most powerful sites.

-44. The Anchor Text Suggestion Tool by Linkio
+43. The Anchor Text Suggestion Tool By Linkio

 Discover the best anchor text to use for any URL with this Anchor Text Suggestion Tool.

-SendPulse allows for the configuration of chains of emails, notifications, and SMS messages based on user action, variables, or events.
+SendPulse allows for the configuration of chains of emails, notifications, and SMS messages based on user actions, variables, or events.

 Get a press release informed by SEO best practices with Magic PR.